Graniron/micro-fe-challenge/README.md

 The next items needs to be added to complete the challenge:

-- Update `ui-button` component in the UI Library to support size and variant props(see design spec).
+- Update `ui-button` component in the UI Library to support size and variant props (see design spec).
-- Add `ui-input` component to the UI Library.
-This should be generic input control that supports common text input attributes as props and `change` event as output.
+- Add `ui-input` component to the UI Library (see design spec).
+This should be generic input control that supports common text input attributes as props and change event as output.
 Additionally it needs to have label and error props.
 - Add storybook's stories to the `ui-input` component.
 - Add tests for `ui-button` and `ui-input` components.
-- Use components in `angular-spa` and `react-spa` to create `Sign In` UI according to the design.
+- Use both components in `angular-spa` and `react-spa` to create `Sign In` UI according to the design.
+You can display the submitted values in an alert dialog
-- Add validation for `Sign In` form in `angular-spa` and `react-spa`.
+- Add validation for `Sign In` form in `angular-spa` and `react-spa`:
+  - Both fields are required.
+  - Email must be a valid email format.
+  - The error messages should only be displayed once the form is submitted or input is touched.
+  Bonus point if you use a library for the form validation (eg Angular Forms module for Angular and Formik for React).
+- Bonus point if you add unit tests for both angular-spa and react-spa `Sign In` pages.

 Current UI: